 At Reading, you will learn in a unique and world-leading environment to further your knowledge to postgraduate level.
 Reading is a leading international destination for higher degrees in food and nutritional science.

 We recognise that by the time you look to postgraduate study you probably have a firm idea of your career direction.
 The options available for master's level study in our Department provide paths into every area of the food and nutritional sciences sector.
 Look at our MSc courses to see which is best suited to you.
-Please get in touch with us if you have any questions.

-Read about our MSc programmes
+our MSc programmes

 |MSc Food Science|